 Pennsylvania Agriculture

 Pennsylvania agriculture is a highly important sector in the state, generating income and providing many jobs.
-Almost 70 percent of Pennsylvania’s farm income comes from livestock product sales.
-Milk is the most important commodity, with farmers providing 5.5 percent of the nation’s supply.
-Pennsylvania is the fifth largest milk-producing state.
+Almost 70% of Pennsylvania’s farm income comes from livestock product sales.
+Milk is the most important commodity, with farmers providing nearly 5% of the nation’s supply.